TARGATT™ hiPSC Kits

 Expand what you can accomplish in iPSCs with TARGATT™ technology

-Available TARGATT™ iPSC Kits
+Available TARGATT™ hiPSC Kits

 Contact us if you wish to purchase additional kit components.